zmanian/gaia/spec.md

 passive calculation of the fee pool shares takes place.
 Additionally, when the validator is the proposer of the round then a skew factor is provided to this block give this validator an incentive to provide non-empty blocks.
-The skew factor is calculated from precommits Tendermint messages and will be 1 for non-proposer nodes and between 1.01 and 1.05 for proposer nodes.
+The skew factor is calculated from pre-commits Tendermint messages and will be 1 for non-proposer nodes and between 1.01 and 1.05 for proposer nodes.

 ```